shinyay/spring-security-getting-started/README.md

 ### WebSecurityConfigurerAdapter
 Provides a convenient base class for creating a WebSecurityConfigurer instance.
 The implementation allows customization by overriding methods.

+#### configure(HttpSecurity http)
+It defines which URL paths should be secured and which should not.

 ## Demo

 ## Features